autoreduction/queue-processor/Documentation/Technical Documentation.md

 All models and logic related to run/instrument variables are found within this app.

 #### models.py

-* **ScriptFile** - Contains the binary text and filename of a reduction script.
+* **Variable** - The base class for reduction variables variables.
+Variables can either be standard or advanced, as indicated by the `is_advanced` boolean.
+This model isn't registered with Django in `admin.py`.
 * **InstrumentVariable** - Stores variables for a single instrument with either a starting run number or an experiment reference number.
-Variables can either be standard or advanced, as indicated by the `is_advanced` boolean.
 * **RunVariable** - Stored variable for a specific run job; upon first reduction run version these will be populated by the matching instrument variables (based on either experiment reference number or run number, in that order).
 Re-run jobs will use the values the user enters, or the same ones as the previous run.
-These variables are associated with the scripts that were used for reduction runs - if a `ReductionRun` is re-run, it will look at its variables to find the script to use.

 #### utils.py